ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: faq}
 {: #faq-baas-limitations}

 Yes.
-You can create 10 backup policies per account and up to 750 backups of a volume.
+You can create 10 backup policies per account and up to 750 backups of a volume or a file share.
 For other limitations of this release, see [Limitations in this release](/docs/vpc?topic=vpc-backup-service-about&interface=ui#backup-service-limitations).

 ## How do I create a volume from a backup?
 {: faq}
 {: #faq-baas-restore}

 Restoring data from a backup snapshot creates a volume with data from the snapshot.
 You can restore data from a backup by using the UI, the CLI, or the API.
 You can restore boot and data volumes during instance creation, when you modify an existing instance, or when you provision a stand-alone volume.
 When you restore data from a backup snapshot, the data is pulled from an {{site.data.keyword.cos_short}} bucket.
 For best performance, you can enable backup snapshots for fast restore.
 By using the fast restore feature, you can restore a volume that is fully provisioned when the volume is created.
 When you use fast restore, the data is pulled from a cached backup snapshot in another zone of your VPC.
 For more information, see [About restoring from a backup snapshot](/docs/vpc?topic=vpc-baas-vpc-restore).

+## Can I restore file shares from a backup?
+{: faq}
+{: #faq-share-restore}

+You can create shares by using backup snapshots, and you can retrieve single files from a file share snapshot.
+For more information, see [Restoring data from file share snapshot](/docs/vpc?topic=vpc-fs-snapshots-restore&interface=ui).

 ## Am I charged for usage?
 {: faq}